tiagofmartins/mai-visual-identity-system/README.md

 ### Exporting Video

 The system supports video creation by exporting an image sequence of animation frames.
-These frames are saved into the `outputs` folder and can be compiled into a video using software such as QuickTime, ffmpeg, or any other tool that supports frame sequences.
+These frames are saved into the `outputs` folder and can be compiled into a video using software such as QuickTime ([instructions](https://support.apple.com/en-gb/guide/quicktime-player/qtp315cce984/mac)), ffmpeg, or any other tool that supports frame sequences.
 When creating the final video, make sure to use the correct frame rate, which is defined by the `fps` parameter in the sketch.
 This ensures that the timing and playback speed of the final video match the intended animation.